OlivierSohn/hamazed/BACKLOG.md

+- verify if envelope work well, e.g when the envelopped is started when the buffer has started to be consumed:

+I think we have an offset problem.
+The channel was used for xfading, so the channel had precise timing, but the audioelement not (I think).

 - a commented line should not count for a blank line in systems.

 - make the audio latency user configurable.